QuentDa/Modal_Package/README.md

 # README

-This is a React component that creates a button which opens a modal when clicked.
+This is a React component that opens a modal when clicked.
 There are two options for implementing this functionality.

 ## Option 1: Use the Hook to Retrieve Everything at Once